drupalsocialinitiative/social_auth_slack/README.txt

  * Run composer to install dependencies: composer require "drupal/social_auth_slack:~2.0"

- * Install the dependencies: Social API and Social Auth.

  * Install as you would normally install a contributed Drupal module.
    See https://drupal.org/documentation/install/modules-themes/modules-8